zikriyeurkmezcengiz/CleanArchitectureNotes/src/Architecture.md

 # MAIN COMPONENT

 Think of Main as a plugin to the application—a plugin that sets up the initial conditions and configurations, gathers all the outside resources, and then hands control over to the high-level policy of the application.
 Since it is a plugini it is possible to have many Main components, one for each configuration of your application.

+# SERVICES: GREAT AND SMALL

+**THE DECOUPLING FALLACY** :
+Services are decoupled at the level of individual variables.
+However, they can still be coupled by shared resources within a processor, or on the network.
+What’s more, they are strongly coupled by the data they share.
+For example, if a new field is added to a data record that is passed between services, then every service that operates on the new field must be changed.
+The services must also strongly agree about the interpretation of the data in that field.
+Thus those services are strongly coupled to the data record and, therefore, indirectly coupled to each other.

+The decoupling fallacy means that services cannot always be independently developed, deployed, and operated.
+To the extent that they are coupled by data or behavior, the development, deployment, and operation must be coordinated.